servenitup/servenitup.github.io/README.md

 # servenitup.github.io
-A quick and simple portfolio website
+A quick and simple portfolio website.
+Check it out in action at <a href="servenitup.com">servenitup.com</a>.